 With the absence of all-purpose flour at the grocery store since March, I've been trying out some flours that I wouldn't typically buy.

-In an effort to support Chez Inspire, we earn a small affiliate commission on the sales of some of the products I link to.
+In an effort to support Chez Inspire, I earn a small affiliate commission on the sales of some of the products I link to.
 These are products that I’ve used and thought you just might like them, too.